Cape May, NJ | East Lynne Theater Company

 The Washington Inn, and La Mer Beachfront Inn

-Thank you to our Show Partners: Cape May Star & Wave, Just for Laughs, Pender & Strickland and Fins Bar and Grille
+Thank you to our Show Sponsors: Cape May Star & Wave, Just for Laughs and

-Thank you to our Advertising Sponsors: Exit Zero and The Coast
+Thank you to our Advertising Sponsors: Exit Zero, 98.7 The Coast Radio and

 ELTC is a proud member of the New Jersey Theatre Alliance, the South Jersey Cultural Alliance and ArtPride, 3 Chambers of Commerce, and www.njsouthernshore.com